 For SEND Co-ordinators, teachers from all settings, ELSAs, HLTAs, teaching assistants and anyone supporting young people in an educational setting.

-Emma Rossiter is Deputy Headteacher at Rowdeford School.
+Emma Rossiter is Deputy Headteacher at Silverwood School*.
 Emma provides expert training and support about the strategies that enable young people to overcome their challenges and achieve their potential.
 Emma is an outstanding practitioner and experienced trainer with expertise in both mainstream and specialist settings.
 Emma’s training is inspiring, reflective and practical.

 Click “Tickets” for more details and to book, or email CPDTSA@StJohns.wilts.sch.uk